Amadea70

 A beast lives in your house

-You lock it in, it breaks out
+You lock it up, it breaks out

 The same game every day